iqbalmdev/fullstack/readme.md

 I have successfully implemented the microservices architecture with inter-service communication using TCP.
 However, due to time constraints, I was unable to further optimize and extend the implementation.
 There are several additional improvements that can be made, such as implementing advanced authentication mechanisms, error handling, and adding logging for better observability.

 This project still provides a strong foundation for microservices communication and authentication handling in a distributed system.
+This is the way to make a connection between microservices, but I faced some errors during integration, so I just made them microservices running independently.